Last Updated: February 2023

 - Biometric information;

 - Your credit report if a credit check requirement applies to your position;

-2. HOW THE FIRM COLLECTS YOUR PERSONAL DATA
+2. HOW THE FIRM COLLECTS YOUR PERSONAL INFORMATION

-The Firm and/or its authorized service providers may collect and record your personal data from a variety of sources as further specified in this section.
+The Firm and/or its authorized service providers may collect and record your personal information from a variety of sources as further specified in this section.

 - From you or as a result of the employment relationship.

-- From unaffiliated third party(ies) for limited use to a particular purpose(s) to fulfill limited purpose(s) or as may be permitted or required by law such as
+- From unaffiliated third party(ies) for limited use to a particular purpose(s) to fulfil limited purpose(s) or as may be permitted or required by law such as:

 - Running pre-employment checks, in compliance with the Fair Credit Reporting Act (“FCRA”) where applicable,